FireFish STEAM Academy

 The STEAM Academy is a FREE creative arts based training program for income-eligible high school students and young adults in Lorain County located in downtown Lorain.

-As part of their work training, these teen arts apprentices were also charged with creating the centerpiece of the festival — the giant FireFish — from start to finish.
-Design, engineering, and science experiences were intentionally woven into this massive project based learning and workforce development initiative.
+As part of their work training, these teen arts apprentices create personal art and learn how to use Fab Lab technologies, including laser cutting, CNC routing, 3D printing, and vinyl cutting.
+They are also charged with creating the centerpiece of the festival — the giant FireFish — from start to finish, in collaboration with artist Jim Gundlach.
+Design, engineering, and science experiences are intentionally woven into this massive project based learning and workforce development initiative.

-The FireFish STEAM Academy is coordinated by Joan Perch, FireFish Community Arts Liaison and Gallery and Operations Coordinator at Lorain County Community College’s Stocker Arts Center under the direction of FireFish Arts/FireFish Festive Executive Director James Levin.
-The pilot project is an example of FireFish Art’s goal to enhance economic and civic revitalization through visionary arts events, pioneering arts programming, youth education and workforce development initiatives.
-The Academy is operated in collaboration with the Boys and Girl Club, Save Our Children (Elyria) and the Ohio Means Jobs Youth Lorain County Youth Employment program, in partnership with the Lorain County Community Action Agency, the Lorain Arts Council and the BRIAR (Black River Innovative Artists Residence).
-Teens from the PACE Academy assisted the STEAM Academy teens in the parading of the FireFish through the Festival to the water.
+The FireFish STEAM Academy is coordinated by Joan Perch, Program and Outreach Coordinator at Lorain County Community College’s Patsie C. and Dolores Jenee Campana Center for Ideation and Invention.
+The pilot project is an example of both LCCC and FireFish Art’s goal to enhance economic and civic revitalization through visionary economic development programming, education and workforce development initiatives.
+The Academy is operated in collaboration with the Boys and Girl Club, Save Our Children (Elyria) and the Ohio Means Jobs Youth Lorain County Youth Employment program.